fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Thai Airways, established in 1960, stands as the flag carrier of Thailand, symbolizing the nation's warm hospitality and rich cultural heritage in the skies.
 Operating from its primary hub in Bangkok's Suvarnabhumi Airport, the airline is globally recognized for its exemplary service, refined in-flight experience, and the distinct Thai touch it brings to air travel.
 Over the years, Thai Airways has connected the Land of Smiles to numerous destinations worldwide, playing a crucial role in promoting tourism and trade.

-Thai Airways became one of the founding members of the Star Alliance when the alliance was inaugurated in May 1997, marking its commitment to international cooperation and enhanced passenger experiences.
+Thai Airways became one of the founding members of Star Alliance when the alliance was inaugurated in May 1997, marking its commitment to international cooperation and enhanced passenger experiences.

 **Best Cabins**:  Thai Airways' Royal First Class and Royal Silk Business Class offer a luxurious experience, particularly on their Boeing 747 and A380 aircraft.
 Aim for these cabins on long-haul routes to maximize the value of your points and relish the world-renowned Thai service.